NottuS/0v3r-trabs/README.md

  - One instruction can read/write up to 128 bytes, so if each thread in warp reads 4 bytes and they are coalesced, then whole warp would require a single load/store instruction.
 If accesses are uncoalesced, then more instruction should be issued.

  - Moreover, units are pipelined, meaning multiple read/store request could be executing concurrently by single unit.
+ - SFUs: The HW implementation is based on quadratic interpolation in ROM tables using fixed-point arithmetic.
+ - When you call cos(), exp, sin, log,etc... you do not use the SFU, but instead perform several FMAD instructions that implement a more precise approximation of the trascendental function.

 - Fermi
  * 16 SMs
  * 1.5 TF